-Adjusting for Accrued Revenues
+Adjusting Accrued Revenue Accounts

 Accrued revenues are revenues that have been earned but not yet collected or recorded.
 For example, a bank has numerous notes receivable.
 Interest is earned on the notes receivable as time passes.
-At the end of an accounting period, there would be notes receivable where the interest has been earned but not collected or recorded.
+At the end of an accounting period, there would be interest receivable where the interest has been earned but not collected or recorded.
 The adjusting entry for accrued revenues is:

 General Journal

-Date Account/Explanation PR Debit Credit
+Date Account/Explanation R Debit Credit

-Receivable XXX
+Receivable A+ XXX xxx

-Revenue XXX

-To adjust for accrued revenue.